 - E-4 and Below: Forfeiture of ⅔ pay for one month, confinement for 30 days, hard labor for 30 days, and/or reduced pay.

 - E-4 and Above: Forfeiture of ⅔ pay for one month, reduced pay.

 Who Can Defend Me at a Special Courts-Martial?

 Since a Summary Courts-martial is still a criminal proceeding, you retain the right to hire a military and/or civil attorney.
 Your attorney will have the opportunity to argue on your behalf before the presiding officer.

 Fighting Criminal Charges Before a Court-Martial

 Have you been charged with a violation of California state law or the UCMJ?
 If so, you need to prepare yourself for the court-martial process.
 Hiring an attorney is an important first step if you want to protect your future.
 Contact the Law Office of Vikas Bajaj to find out how we can help you secure the best possible outcome in your military case.
-Our San Diego military defense attorneys have more than 19 years of experience handling both civilian and military criminal cases.
+Our military court martial attorney San Diego has more than 19 years of experience handling both civilian and military criminal cases.
 We are here to help you navigate the court-martial process.
-Call us today to schedule a free case evaluation with our skilled legal team.
+Call military court martial attorney San Diego today to schedule a free case evaluation with our skilled legal team.